InformaticsMatters/dls-fragalysis-stack-openshift/frag-processor/ansible/README.md

     `nextflow_timeout_minutes` in you parameters file.

 ## Combination
+_Builds_ can be combined to form a graph containing molecules from multiple vendors.

 Create a `parameters` file from the template (`parameters.template`), set suitable values from its examples and any other variables you want to set and then run the following, and inspect the progress with